getlantern/lantern-roadmap/lep/DRAFT/0013_Proximity_Based_Server_Selection.md

   }

   ...
-} [1]
+}
 ```
+[1]

 Every nginx instance would effectively be its own geoserver that maintains a GeoIP database.
-As the MaxMind database changes on a weekly basis, we have to periodically synchronize updates.
+As the MaxMind database changes on a weekly basis, we'd have to periodically synchronize updates.
 An update server could be used to check for diffs by downloading the latest binary from MaxMind.
 Any time a diff is detected, those changes are propagated to every flashlight server.

-For Iran, where a lot of IP address ranges are missing from the MaxMind database in particular, a fallback mechansim we employ checks whether a given client IP address is contained in an ISP block in the Project Anita database.
+For Iran, where a lot of IP address blocks are absent from the MaxMind database in particular, a fallback mechansim we employ checks whether a given client IP address is contained in the IP to ISP table provided by Project Anita.
+By knowing an IP is associated with a particular ISP, we would still be able to estimate an optimal lat/lon candidate.

 Nginx mitigates the problem of TLS handshake and HTTP response fingerprintability due to its privacy enhancing nature.
-Lantern network activity would subsequently camouflage better with standard responses that look like typical, ordinary traffic.
+Lantern network activity would be less detectable using standard responses that resemble typical, ordinary traffic.

 Using nginx for direct proxies brings additional security and performance improvements.
 A configuration file [2] with these options is presented below: